ogelbric/POC_Tanzu_App_Engine_cluster2_app1/README.md

 And we have 2 clusters in the space and 2 x the app
 ![Version](https://github.com/ogelbric/POC_Tanzu_App_Engine_cluster2_app1/blob/main/sp9.png)

-## (5) change app to tell me which hode I am running on (Thank you Matt Benley for the little go app)
+## (5) Change app to tell me which node I am running on (Thank you Matt Benley for the little go app)

 ```
 export KUBECONFIG="/root/.config/tanzu/kube/config"